Is Ramen Keto?

 Noodles

-No, Ramen is not keto due to its high carbohydrate content from Ramen noodles.
+No, Ramen is not keto due to its high carbohydrate content from noodles.

 What You Need to Know

 Ramen noodles are primarily made from wheat flour, which is high in carbohydrates.
-A ketogenic diet typically restricts carbohydrate intake to induce ketosis, a metabolic state where the body burns fat for fuel instead of carbs.
-Consuming Ramen can significantly exceed the daily carb limit for those following a keto diet, making it incompatible with keto principles.
+A keto diet typically restricts carbohydrate intake to induce ketosis, a metabolic state where the body burns fat for fuel instead of carbs.
+Since a single serving of Ramen can contain upwards of 40 grams of carbohydrates, it is not compatible with keto guidelines.

 Ingredient Breakdown